-The Company's holdings in this region of primary heavy crude oil production are the result of Crown land purchases and acquisitions.
-Included in this area is the 100% owned ECHO Pipeline system.
-The pipeline, which has a capacity of up to 78,000 bbl/d, enables the Company to transport its own production volumes at a reduced production cost.
+In this region, the Company's holdings of primary heavy crude oil production are the result of Crown land purchases and acquisitions.
+The Company's 100% owned ECHO Pipeline system is also located in this region.
+The ECHO Pipeline has a capacity of up to 78,000 bbl/d, which enables the Company to transport its own production volumes at a reduced production cost.
 This pipeline enhances the Company's ability to control the full spectrum of costs associated with the development and marketing of its heavy crude oil.